kelousami/WildFly-Docker-Monitored/README.md

 THIS IS ONLY FOR EDUCATION PURPOSE /!\

 # Ansible & Docker example
-In this "experimental" example, I'm creating several centos:7 images usging Docker.
+In this "experimental" example, I'm creating several centos:7 images using Docker.
-All imagaes include SSH Server (so to provision them easily with Ansible) Each image is targeted to specific usage, including:
+All images include SSH Server (so to provision them easily with Ansible) Each image is targeted to specific usage, including:
 - Load-balancer
 - Reverse proxy